-Movie stars don’t seem quite so iconic today, probably because modern social media lets us pry into all aspects of their lives.
+Movie stars don’t seem quite so iconic today, probably because social media lets us pry into all aspects of their lives.
 I think in some ways they seem more ordinary, more flawed — more like us.
 Perhaps we don’t hold them in such high regard anymore.
 This is probably a good thing, but there’s something a little sad about this as well.

 Note: I don’t remember a lot of Elizabeth Taylor’s movies.
-Two gems I have seen are “Giant” and “Cat on a Hot Tin Roof.”
-In the eyes of this particular “movie critic,” Liz delivered pretty stellar performances in the two roles she played in these.
+Two gems I have seen are Giant and Cat on a Hot Tin Roof.
+In the eyes of this particular “movie critic,” Liz delivered stellar performances in the two roles she played in these.

 Do you have a favorite Elizabeth Taylor movie?